 The second, a turbocharged 1.6-liter 4-cylinder, makes 180 horsepower and 195 lb-ft of torque.
 It bolts to a new 8-speed conventional automatic transmission.

-An all-wheel-drive K5 arrives late this year.
+All-wheel drive is optional on the K5 LX and GT-Line models.
 Its electro-hydraulic coupling distributes torque fore and aft as needed.

-Four trim levels will be available initially: LX, LXS, GT-Line, and EX.
-A sporty K5 GT arrives later this fall.
+Five trim levels will be available: LX, LXS, GT-Line, EX, and GT.

 What’s New for 2021?